Ludus Novus — The One Thing

 I don't walk in as the visible consultant — the one whose presence tells everyone something's wrong.
 I walk in as whatever the situation needs.
 An external strategy partner.
 An extra pair of hands.
 Authorized by you, unremarkable to everyone else.
 And I stay until the one thing is done — not until a contract runs out.

-$75,000.
+From $75,000.
 Three Operations a year.
 By request only.

 Frequently asked questions.